Our Manifesto

 Technology and data should enhance people’s lives, and the value of businesses and brands that deploy it, to create ever stronger human connections.

-Businesses increasingly face the prospect of competing in a world of comparison and aggregation platforms, consumer search, consumer reviews, rapidly growing private label, direct-to-consumer business models, in which Amazon sells everything.
+Businesses increasingly face the prospect of competing in a world of comparison and aggregation platforms, consumer search, consumer reviews, rapidly growing private label and direct-to-consumer business models.
 Doing that without a strong brand at their disposal should send a chill down the back of any marketer’s spine.

 The brand stewardship and commercial creativity in its broadest sense that agencies help deliver for their clients will be ever more important as the ways that businesses interact with consumers change and proliferate.
 Technology and data should help businesses build brands, not (albeit) unintentionally degrade them.
 Brand are built on human connection and meaning, and that meaning needs to be created and managed.

-We believe that there are better ways to procure and compensate the kind of added value, talent-based services agencies offer, and will work with agencies and clients to deliver these.
+There are better ways to procure and compensate for the kind of added value, talent-based services agencies offer, and will work with agencies and clients to deliver these.

 The Current Situation